patricklubach/reviewer-action/README.md

           set_reviewers: true
 ```

-When you want to let the action check the reviewes when a review was dismissed or submitted:
+When you want to let the action check the reviews when a review was dismissed or submitted:

 ```yaml
 name: Check reviews